-Determine if you’ve had a change in your tax liability or insurance expense.
+You should be entitled to request a new analysis of your escrow account, and possible to request a refund, if there has been change in your tax property tax liability or insurance expense over the last few months.
+Examples of changes include: lower tax rates from your taxing authority, new property tax exemptions, decreases in your tax assessment and changes in insurance agent resulting in lower premiums.
 Your mortgage servicer must analyze your escrow balance at least once a year, but analysis is based on prior year’s payments from your escrow.

+Since mortgage companies perform escrow analysis annually, it could take several months to get a refund.
+However, notifying your lender and requesting a new analysis will expedite your refund.
 Ask your lender to provide a due date for the completion of the new analysis and follow up with your lender if they have not met the deadline.
 Request the name and number of the customer service representative you are dealing with.
 This will aid you and the lender, should your analysis lag behind the stated due date.
 Be prepared to wait, it can take weeks to obtain a new analysis and a refund.

+Bear in mind that an incorrect calculation of your escrow requirements could result in a negative escrow balance, so it's important to get this right.
 Take the time to audit your mortgage company’s new escrow calculation.
 Escrow analysis is usually based on prior year’s tax payments, not future estimates.
 This nuance often leads to errors in the new calculation.
 Improperly calculated escrow balances could lead to serious problems later.

 - Comstock/Comstock/Getty Images